-Born in St.Petersburg, Russia, Anna has over 10 years of experience in the area of feminist analysis of male violence & discrimination against migrant women with a specific focus on migrant and refugee women, sexual and reproductive exploitation and domestic work.
+Born in St.Petersburg, Russia, Anna has over 15 years of experience in the area of feminist analysis of male violence & discrimination against women and girls, sexual and reproductive exploitation, EU and international human rights policy work, research, training and advocacy, women’s empowerment, with a specific focus on migrant and refugee women.

-Frohar is an experienced migration researcher and oral historian.
-With MA in Cross-Cultural Psychology and Community Oral History, she has led refugee research projects in the UK, and worked for the EU including as Migrant and Refugee Communities Oral History Trainer.
-She has worked with women victims of domestic violence and developed trainings on women’a rights for NGOs in Afghanistan.
+Afghan by origin, Frohar is an experienced migration researcher and oral historian.
+With MA in Cross-Cultural Psychology and Community Oral History, she has led refugee research projects in the UK, and worked for multiple European projects including as Migrant and Refugee Communities Oral History Trainer.
+She also has worked with women victims of domestic violence and developed trainings on women’a rights for NGOs in Afghanistan.

 Rosa is a Mexican gender specialist and human rights advocate.
 With a background in International Relations and Gender studies, she has experience working with women victims of feminicidal and institutional violence and has collaborated with several NGOs focused on women, migration, anti-racism, anti-discrimination, and decolonisation as a researcher, project designer, and facilitator.
 She is currently based in Berlin collaborating with Women Centers in the area of feminism and culture.

 Born in Pakistan, Khaula is pursuing a degree in International Affairs in Sweden.
 With PhD in applied economics, she is a researcher and human rights activist with more than 15 years of experience in research and teaching in the areas of women’s rights, inequalities and globalisation, having previously worked in such organisations as AWP, HRCP and Sangat Foundation.
 She also writes for newspapers as a security and economy analyst.